jwplayer/jwplayer/CONTRIBUTING.md

 ## Official Support
 This guide is focused specifically for developers contributing towards this open-source project.
 If you pay for JW Player, you're entitled to direct help from our support team [here](https://support.jwplayer.com/customer/portal/emails/new).

+## Player Translations
+We are unable to accept contributions to player translations (in [/src/assets/translations](https://github.com/jwplayer/jwplayer/tree/master/src/assets/translations)) via GitHub.
+Instead, please go to [the feedback form in the translation support article](https://support.jwplayer.com/articles/translate-video-player-text).
+There you can submit both feedback on existing languages, such as improvements and typos, and request a new language to be supported.
+We will follow up with your feedback via email.

 ## Bug Reports
 A bug is a *demonstrable* problem caused by code in the repository.
 Bug reports are very helpful!
 If you think you've found a bug in the player we'd love to know about it (and fix it).